If you want to become a skilled copywriter and storyteller, you need to learn the difference between an analogy and a metaphor.

 Example: “His words cut deeper than a knife.”

 Important note: make sure not to confuse an analogy with a simile.
-A simile is a figure of speech where you directly compare two things using words “as” or “like”.
+A simile is a figure of speech where you directly compare two things using the words “as” or “like”.
 Example – “her dress is as colorful as a peacock’s tail”.

 Related content: Truly Vs. Truely (or Trully!?) – Which One Is Correct?

-Using an analogy correctly
+Using an Analogy Correctly

 An analogy is the language of an argument.
 You can often hear intellectuals saying that in a particular case, “the analogy holds water”, meaning, the comparison remains logical throughout the whole argument.

-For example, let’s take a look at the “bathtub analogy”.
+For example, let’s look at the “bathtub analogy”.
 You could say that the rising of the sea levels happens evenly and predictably, just like when you’re pouring water into a bathtub.
 But ironically, this analogy doesn’t hold water because, in fact, the sea levels rise unevenly and unpredictably.
 The analogy is too simple for a complicated process like changes in the climate.

 Great writers and speakers constantly work on improving their analogies so they’re clearer and more effective.